Big Oil turns to big data to save big money on drilling

 "We found value in properties when many other teams did not," he said.

-General Electric and its oil-and-gas unit are moving aggressively into the business of digitizing industrial equipment for other firms, and have invested in large data processing centers for energy clients.
+General Electric and its oil-and-gas unit are moving aggressively into the business of digitising industrial equipment for other firms, and have invested in large data processing centres for energy clients.

+GE sees huge potential for market growth: A company study estimated that only 3 percent to 5 percent of oil

 Getting the industry more fully connected will take time.